dieggo111/ShopApp/readme.md

 	    - 'http://localhost:12345/getCoupon')
     - and starts a http server.

-4) Install frontend requirements by going to 'shop_frontend' folder and executing
+4) Install frontend requirements by changing to 'shop_frontend' directory in a second console tab and executing

     npm install